Welcome to the Vancouver Island Psychiatry Postgraduate Program

 Victoria is well known for it’s efforts to reduce the carbon footprint of the community.
 Our site is centrally-located to schools, affordable housing, amenities, and Downtown, making it simple and easy to select green options in commuting to and from our main site.
 Royal Jubilee has many bike compounds on site, and there are 4 major bus routes that stop directly alongside the perimeter.
 Although our residents find having a vehicle is convenient and required at times, taking alternative methods of transportation is still an available option.
 Island Health also provides alternatives to driving, with a Bike-To-Work Week, and a ProPass Monthly transit pass available for the mere payroll deduction of $18.67 per pay period.
 The ProPass also allows the user to take up to 4 children under the age of 12 on the bus for free!

 We would be happy to provide a tour of the program, facilities, and life here in Victoria for our Prospective Students.
-This experience would include meeting with the Assistant Program Director, Dr. Cooper, the opportunity to meet with some current residents, touring the Royal Jubilee Hospital main facility, and visiting some of the sights and sounds of Victoria.
+This experience would include meeting with the Associate Program Director, Dr. Gregson, the opportunity to meet with some current residents, touring the Royal Jubilee Hospital main facility, and visiting some of the sights and sounds of Victoria.

 Please note: Due to COVID-19, all tours are currently suspended until further notice.